 Hello, I'm Jess Tam! 👾

-Tech stack
+>_Tech stack

-Programming Python, R, SQL, Bash / Shell, Git, Linux
+Programming Python, R, SQL, Bash / Shell

 Cloud services Microsoft Azure (Azure Cloud Services, AzureML)

-Others Power BI, QGIS
+Others Linux, Git, Power BI, QGIS, PyTorch, YOLO

 Hello world!
 I'm a PhD student at UNSW Sydney.
 My current research focuses on applying computer vision tools to process wildlife camera trap images in Australia.
 I'm supervised by Richard Kingsford, Will Cornwell, and Arcot Sowmya from UNSW, Shinichi Nakagawa from the University of Alberta, and Hideo Saito from Keio University.